(Last Updated On: March 29, 2018)

 Get our little stories delivered directly to your inbox

 On the morning of her death in the midst of great pain, she sang her favorite songs, recited psalm 23 and thanked those present for coming to visit her.
 It was significant in that she hugged or held persons with both hands and said “thanks for coming…hear?”
 Around 10:20 that same morning, Mummy would hold me with both hands and say “David…your mother is gone, David, your mother is gone.”
-Holding both hands were significant to her as she firmly requested, “hold the other one.”
+Holding both hands was significant to her as she firmly requested, “hold the other one.”

 The service mummy wanted to attend for the final time on Sunday, December 6, 2015, didn’t materialize.
 However, she had her final service in the presence of family and friends anyway, that morning of Dec.
 4th.
 There is no grief like this…